sdeng9/sdeng9.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page.
-I am an incoming assistant professor and the director of Design Intelligence Laboratory at the Department of Mechanical Engineering at the [University of Kansas](https://me.ku.edu/people/shiguang-deng) starting from Fall 2024.
+I am an incoming assistant professor at the Department of Mechanical Engineering at the [University of Kansas](https://me.ku.edu/people/shiguang-deng) starting from Fall 2024.

 My research vision is to develop data-driven physics-informed design intelligence for advanced material-structure systems by leveraging artificial intelligence and computational mechanics.
 I am broadly interested in interdisciplinary topics at the frontiers of design optimization, material design, design for manufacturing, solid mechanics, material informatics, and scientific machine learning.